-A FACT team provides support in the client's social domain by being aware of and responsive to the various social roles the client has in life and by providing appropriate support.
+A Youth FACT-team provides support in the client's social domain by being aware of and responsive to the various social roles the client has in life and by providing appropriate support.
 This is possible in practical terms thanks to the use of participation or recovery-oriented assessment tools.
-Support is provided according to the wishes and goals expressed by the client in relation to the domains of 'self-care and living', 'social network' and 'work and leisure'.
+Support is provided according to the wishes and goals expressed by the client in relation to the domains of 'self-care and living', 'social network' and 'education, work and leisure'.
 Interventions are prepared in conjunction with the client, their family and the team's professional network partners.
 If necessary, the treatment plan includes proactive interventions (such as assertive outreach interventions), targeting both the individual client and their environment.

 The possible interventions and the focus will depend on the social context, the available resources - both the client's and the team's - and the case mix.
-For instance, in some teams the main focus will be on finding housing, preventing homelessness and sorting out financial issues, whereas other teams may need to focus on loneliness, pathways to work or training, self-care or safe living.
+Interventions can be coordinated by external partners, in conjunction with local partners or by the team itself.
+When several clients have similar wishes or goals, it can be useful to develop (or have developed) individual or group offerings.
+For instance, in some teams the main focus will be on finding education, a side job, housing, preventing homelessness and sorting out financial issues, whereas other teams may need to focus on loneliness, pathways to work or training, self-care or safe living.